opencontainers/runc/Godeps/_workspace/src/github.com/opencontainers/specs/config-linux.md

-# Linux
+# Linux-specific configuration

 The Linux container specification uses various kernel features like namespaces, cgroups, capabilities, LSM, and file system jails to fulfill the spec.
-Additional information is needed for Linux over the default spec configuration in order to configure these various kernel features.
+Additional information is needed for Linux over the [default spec configuration](config.md) in order to configure these various kernel features.

 ## Linux namespaces